QuantEcon/lecture-julia.myst/lectures/getting_started_julia/getting_started.md

 The two modes are

 1. Edit mode
-    * Indicated by a green border around one cell, as in the pictures above.
+    * Indicated by a blue border around one cell, as in the pictures above.
     * Whatever you type appears as is in that cell.
 1. Command mode
-    * The green border is replaced by a blue border.
+    * The blue border disappears and turns into a plain grey border.
     * Key strokes are interpreted as commands --- for example, typing b adds a new cell below  the current one.

 (To learn about other commands available in command mode, go to "Keyboard Shortcuts" in the "Help" menu)